Project Overview

 Conclusions & Future Work

-The thesis shows that invariant representations can support complex tasks such as cable insertion and modular assembly.
-DHB facilitates generalization across configurations; future work targets robustness with deformable objects and occlusions.
+The thesis explores whether invariant representations can support tasks such as cable insertion and modular assembly.
+DHB supports trajectory generalization across configurations; future work would need stronger robustness for deformable objects, occlusions, and calibration changes.

 • Bimanual coordination for advanced wire routing.